LLM Integration (Java/Spring Boot)¶

 Overview¶

 MCP Mesh provides first-class LLM support for Java/Spring Boot agents through the @MeshLlm annotation.
-Two modes are available:
+LLM calls are routed through a mesh-registered provider agent (@MeshLlmProvider); consumers (@MeshLlm) never hold the API key.

 @MeshLlm(